AIXBT Docs

 Grounding

-Structured market context covering macro, crypto, traditional finance, and geopolitics.
+Structured market context covering crypto and tradfi.
 Updated hourly.
-Free, no key required.
-Use it to contextualize signal and momentum data against broader market conditions.
+Use it to contextualize intel and momentum data against broader market conditions.

 Query Patterns